Patsy's Pizzeria

 Patsy's Pizzeria is a historic coal-oven pizzeria in New York City.
-Opened in 1933, it was regarded as one of New York's original pizzerias for its use of traditional New York style thin crust pizza.
+Opened in Italian Harlem in 1933, it was regarded as one of New York's original pizzerias for its use of traditional New York style thin crust pizza.

 History

-Patsy's Pizzeria was founded in what used to be the predominantly Italian neighborhood of East Harlem in 1933 by Pasquale "Patsy" Lanceri.
+Patsy's Pizzeria was founded in what used to be the predominantly Italian neighborhood of East Harlem, or Italian Harlem, in 1933 by Pasquale "Patsy" Lanceri.
 When it opened it was one of New York's earliest pizzerias along with Lombardi's, Totonno's and John's.
 Patsy's claims to have originated the idea of selling pizza by the slice.
 Lancieri is said to have learned his craft at Lombardi's brick-walled coal oven.
 New York's pizza dynasties are now in their third and fourth generations, and counting.